 About Write Enterprises

-Twelve years after entering real estate journalism via the ad features sector, my passion for property has never taken a back step.
-Even purchasing my first home in Ipswich, in outer-west Brisbane, in 2023 – when cash rates were still increasing – couldn’t halt my enjoyment of analysing property statistics and data including Reserve Bank of Australia (RBA) policies; updating national real estate reports; and writing property sales descriptions.
+Twelve years after entering real estate journalism via the ad features sector, my genuine passion for property is still strong.
+Even purchasing my first home in outer-west Brisbane, in early 2023 – when cash rates were increasing – couldn’t halt my enjoyment of analysing property statistics and data including Reserve Bank of Australia (RBA) policies and announcements; updating real estate reports; and writing property sales copy, articles, and blogs for industry experts.

-This is not forgetting the many, imaginative articles I have relished writing about for The Courier Mail, The Herald Sun, The Sydney Morning Herald and property website entrepreneurs.
-What ideas, we hear you ask?
-Plenty have sprouted from my property buying experiences while others have originated from my interests in French history, animals, and the classic 1986 movie, Top Gun and its 2022 sequel (see Writing Collection).
+My journalist skills include writing imaginative articles for publications such as The Courier Mail, The Herald Sun, and The Sydney Morning Herald.
+These articles have allowed me to blend my property interests with personal ones, including French history, animals, and the classic 1986 movie, Top Gun and its 2022 sequel (see Writing Collection).

-Did I mentioned that I’m an old hat at writing engaging words swiftly while working confidently with deadlines?
-You have to be when attending and writing about Saturday property auctions that Sunday readers will read.
-Other weekend events where story deadlines have been key for this journalist have included attending rural sports carnivals in extreme weather.
-Of course, being hit by a shot put in Longreach in far north-west Queensland when working at the local newspaper wasn’t supposed to be part of one weekend’s intended article.
-But luckily, my cameras and I survived this ordeal – and the painful moment resulted in an amusing story for my next editorial and, 14 years later, this website.
+And, of course, researching and writing these engaging words was easy for me to accomplish, as was meeting simultaneous deadlines for my editors.
+You have to do so when attending and writing about Saturday property auctions that Sunday readers will delve into.
+Other weekend events where deadlines have been key have seen this journalist attend rural sports carnivals in extreme weather.
+Being hit by a shot put in Longreach in far north-west Queensland wasn’t supposed to be part of one weekend’s intended article.
+But luckily, my cameras and I survived the ordeal, and the painful moment resulted in an amusing story for my next editorial and, 14 years later, this website.

-These days, I work in much safer conditions in my Ipswich townhouse, with my home office overlooking the cottage garden I’ve started from scratch and that I’m (almost) more enthusiastic about than real estate.
+These days, I work in much safer conditions in my Brisbane townhouse, which I have already begun transforming into an Escape to the Country dream home.
+This transformation is based on my cottage garden, which I began from scratch soon after moving here and that I’m (almost) more enthusiastic about than real estate.

 You name it – Write Enterprises can solve it.
 With words.